Approximation-Aware Bayesian Optimization: Limitations and Discussion

 The main limitation of our proposed approach is increased computational cost.
 While \ourmethod{}-SVGP still retains the $O(m^3)$ computational complexity of standard SVGP, our practical implementation requires a warm-start: first fitting SVGP with the ELBO loss and then maximizing the acquisition function before jointly optimizing with the \ourmethod{} loss.
 Furthermore, \ourmethod{} optimization currently requires multiple tricks such as clipping and block-coordinate updates.
 In future work, we aim to develop a better understanding of the \ourmethod{} geometry in order to develop developing more stable, efficient, and easy-to-use \ourmethod{} optimization schemes.
 Nevertheless, our results in \cref{section:experiments} demonstrate that the additional computation of \ourmethod{} yields substantial improvements in BO data-efficiency, a desirable trade-off in many applications.
 Moreover, \ourmethod{}-SVGP is modular, and our experiments capture a fraction of its potential use.
 It can be applied to any decision-theoretic acquisition function, and it is likely compatible with non-standard Bayesian optimization problems such as cost-constrained BO~\citep{snoek2012practical}, causal BO~\citep{aglietti2020causal}, and many more.

-More importantly, our paper highlights a new avenue for research in BO, where our paper is the first to jointly consider surrogate modeling, approximate inference, and data selection.
+More importantly, our paper highlights a new avenue for research in BO, where surrogate modeling, approximate inference, and data selection are jointly determined from a unified objective.
 Extending this idea to GP approximations beyond SVGP and acquisition functions beyond EI/KG may yield further improvements, especially in the increasingly popular high-throughput BO setting.

+\begin{ack} The authors thank the anonymous reviewers for suggestions that improved the quality of the work.

+N. Maus was supported by the National Science Foundation Graduate Research Fellowship; K. Kim was supported by a gift from AWS AI to Penn Engineering's ASSET Center for Trustworthy AI; G. Pleiss was supported by NSERC and the Canada CIFAR AI Chair program; J. P. Cunningham was supported by the Gatsby Charitable Foundation (GAT3708), the Simons Foundation (542963), the NSF AI Institute for Artificial and Natural Intelligence (ARNI: NSF DBI 2229929), and the Kavli Foundation; J. R. Gardner was supported by NSF awards IIS-2145644 and DBI-2400135. \end{ack}